cloudflare/workers-sdk/.changeset/thick-nails-switch.md

 "wrangler": patch
 ---

-Mark `wrangler versions` commands as stable
+Clarify messaging around `wrangler versions` commands to reflect that they're stable (and have been since GA during birthday week)